bluehome88/bluezonegroup/wp-content/plugins/woo-product-attachment/README.txt

 6.Is default behaviour of the attached PDF is viewable?

 == Changelog ==
+= 1.9.3 =
+* New - Fully compatible with "Enable Media Replace" plugin
+* Fixed - Minor bug
+* Compatible with WooCommerce 5.5.x
+* Compatible with WordPress 5.8.x

 = 1.9.2 =
 * Compatible with WooCommerce 5.8.x
 * Compatible with WordPress 5.8.x